French labour law is mainly based on the laws and regulations that constitute the Labour Code, the reference work for labour law practitioners.

 On 29 May 2018, a revision of Directive 96/71/EC on seconded employees was definitively approved.
 The purpose of this Directive is to reduce the wage gap between seconded and local workers, and to decrease the duration of secondment in the European Union down to one year.
 It came into force on 30 July 2018 and Member States of the European Union have two years to transpose it into national law.
 The French government has included an amendment in the Professional Future Law to transpose this directive in the coming months.

 Internal regulations are required for any firm with 20 or more employees.
 This document is drafted in French by the employer and applies to all employees.

 The content of internal regulations is strictly regulated.
-Certain provisions must by expressly set out therein: rules relating to health, safety, discipline (such as the nature and scale of disciplinary sanctions), the rights of defence of employees (procedural guarantees during disciplinary proceedings), and the protection of victims and witnesses of moral or sexual harassment and sexist conducts.
-Since the 8 August 2016 Law, the employer may also, under certain conditions, provide a ‘neutrality principle' in order to prevent the employees from expressing their religious beliefs on the premises of the company when justified, in particular, by the functioning of the company.
+Certain provisions must by expressly set out therein: rules relating to health, safety, discipline (such as the nature and scale of disciplinary sanctions), the rights of defence of employees (procedural guarantees during disciplinary proceedings), and the protection of victims and witnesses of moral or sexual harassment and sexist conduct.
+The employer may also, under certain conditions, provide a 'neutrality principle' in order to prevent the employees from expressing their religious, political and philosophical beliefs on the premises of the company when justified, in particular, by the functioning of the company.
 Any other provision is unlawful.

 When entered into in France the employment agreement, the ancillaries thereto (in particular the variable remuneration plans) and more generally all the documents required by the employees for the performance of their work, must be drafted in French.
 If these documents contain foreign terms, they must be explained clearly in order to avoid any ambiguity.
 The Labour Code also requires firm-wide or establishment-wide agreements to be drafted in French.